• Skip to primary navigation

 • In a large bowl, add the rice noodles and cover with cool tap water.
 These can soak while the remaining ingredients are prepared.

-• To the same pan or larger pan with tall sides, heat 3 tsp of oil and add the sliced mushrooms.
+• To the same pan or larger pan with tall sides, heat 3 teaspoons of sesame oil and add the sliced mushrooms.
 Cook in an even layer on medium-low to sear, tossing and flipping the mushrooms a few times for 6-7 minutes.
 Add a splash of water to reduce sticking if needed.

-To the pan with the mushrooms add one more tsp of oil and add the asparagus, white parts of the scallions and white stems of the bok choy.
+To the pan with the mushrooms add one more teaspoon of sesame oil and add the asparagus, white parts of the scallions and white stems of the bok choy.
 Cook on medium low for about 6 minutes, tossing and flipping the ingredients at least twice while cooking.
 The vegetables should be tender-crisp at the end of this stage of cooking.

 • Add the garlic and stir, cooking for about 1 minute.
 Whisk the vegetable broth, Tamari and Sriracha together and add it to the vegetable mixture.
 Bring up to temperature just until the edges of the broth begin to simmer.